-On a continuous basis, we offer funding (up to $1,500) to eligible WOMEN and MINORITY MALES to help with the cost of CDL classes through the following state-approved Commercial Driver Training Schools:
+On a continuous basis, we offer funding (up to $1,500) to eligible WOMEN and MINORITIES to help with the cost of CDL classes through the following state-approved Commercial Driver Training Schools:

 For Commercial Driver Training School contact information, click here.

 Review the eligibility requirements.
 You are eligible if you are:

 - Decide which Commercial Driver Training School you want to attend.
 Use the links provided above to choose the school and training program that best fits your needs.
 Things you may want to consider are the location (some schools offer training in multiple locations), the days/times classes are offered, whether the school has a simulator on site, if they offer individual coaching and if they help with job placement.
 Some schools also offer language and literacy assistance.

 - Complete an application and return it to Beth Meyer-Ehrich by email, mail or fax.